 If you are an American citizen, we highly encourage you to sign up with the Smart Traveller Enrolment Program (STEP) and update your travel plans throughout your time abroad.
 This is a great resource and easy to do.

-When entering and re-entering your host-country, it is recommended that you bring: your exit ticket from your host-country (your plane or train ticket) proving exactly when you plan to leave, your acceptance letter into your study abroad program and keep your address on hand for immigration.
+When entering and re-entering your host-country, it is recommended that you bring: your exit ticket from your host-country (your plane or train ticket) proving exactly when you plan to leave, your acceptance letter into your study abroad programme and keep your address on hand for immigration.
 At times, when students are flying in and out of a country, immigration can be strict and require documents proving why you are coming and going.